How to Find a Last-Minute Subletter to Take Over Your Apartment Lease

 Regardless of where you find your tenant, you’ll need to proceed with caution before handing over the keys.

-Related: Your 5-Step Apartment Cleaning Checklist
+You might also be interested in: Your 5-Step Apartment Cleaning Checklist

 4. Offer a Discount for Your Subletter